Skip to content

 For herbivorous wildlife such as deer, rabbits, and insects, native plants provide primary food sources.
 Many species of native grasses and native shrubs serve as forage for herbivores, supplying the necessary nutrients for growth and reproduction.
 Additionally, some native plants often have co-evolved defenses against herbivory, such as chemical compounds or physical structures, which can help maintain ecological balance.
 For example, deer resistant native plants have a taste, texture or scent deer don’t enjoy.

-Moreover, native plants offer critical habitat for a wide range of wildlife species.
+Native plants also offer critical habitat for a wide range of wildlife species.
 Trees, shrubs, and grasses provide shelter, nesting sites, and protection from predators for birds, mammals, reptiles, and amphibians.
 The complex structure of native plant communities also creates microhabitats that support a diversity of organisms, from soil-dwelling microbes to arboreal mammals.

 In essence, native plants form the foundation of healthy ecosystems, providing food, shelter, and habitat for a myriad of wildlife species.
-By incorporating native plants into landscaping, restoration projects, and conservation efforts, individuals can help preserve biodiversity and promote the well-being of wildlife in their communities.
+By incorporating native plants into landscaping, restoration projects, and conservation efforts, you can help preserve biodiversity and promote the well-being of wildlife (and people) in your community.

 Certified Wildlife Habitat®

 Turning your yard, container garden, or even schoolyard into a National Wildlife Federation Certified Wildlife Habitat® is fun, easy, and can make a lasting difference for wildlife.
-Registering your new native plant garden helps increase the amazing Certified Wildlife Habitat® community, currently at 300,000 gardens and growing!
+Registering your new native plant garden helps grow the Certified Wildlife Habitat® community, which is currently over 300,000 habitats strong!

 When you certify, your $20 application fee supports the National Wildlife Federation's programs to inspire others to make a difference and address the issues leading to declining habitat for wildlife nationwide.
 A portion of your fee also supports work for local wildlife in select affiliate partner states.